armakuni/tdd-react-training/docs/day1-exercise1-tdd-set.md

 ## Functional requirements

-You need to build a fizzbuzz function meeting the follwing requirements:
+You need to build Set functionality which meets the follwing requirements:

-+ If the number is divisible by 3, return 'fizz'.
-+ If the number is divisible by 5, return 'buzz'.
-+ If the number is divisible by 3 and 5, return 'fizzbuzz'.
-+ If the number is not divisible by 3 or 5, return the number as a string.
++ each element can only appear in the set once
++ 'union' operation returns elements that are in both sets
++ 'intersect' operation returns elements that are common to both sets
++ 'difference' operation returns elements that are not common to both sets
++ 'union' and 'difference' operations on Set 'S' with an empty set return Set 'S'
++ 'intersect' operation on Set 'S' with an empty set returns an empty Set

 ## How to Work

-1. Create separate files for your game code and test code (e.g. `src/fizzbuzz.ts` and `src/fizzbuzz.test.ts`.)
+1. Create separate files for your game code and test code (e.g. `src/set.ts` and `src/set.test.ts`.)
 2. Follow the red-green-refactor cycle when developing your code.